gregoryprogrammer/Lawnmover/README.md

-# Lawnmover
+# Lawnmower

-Lawnmover simulator - proof of concept.
+Lawnmower simulator - proof of concept.

 It is playable.
 Levels are solvable.
 Some experience is enjoyable.